'This has become a sacred alley.' The face of Emad Shargi imprisoned in Iran

 "It shows the passage of time," Sharghi says.
 "You can see the effect of time on their faces.
 It's a reflection of the effect time is having on our lives and on their lives."

-Some whose faces went up last year have been released—such as basketball player Britney Griner, freed from Russia.
+Some whose faces went up last year have been released—such as basketball player Brittney Griner, freed from Russia.
 Stickers on the wall serve as updates.

 But for Sharghi's brother and others—such as Siamak Namazi, also imprisoned in Iran for years—there is only the decay of the image.